Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Summary and outlook

 In the two matter field sector, there have been impressive progresses in the consistent description of the near-threshold states such as $X(3872)$, $T_{cc}^+$, $Z_b$, $Z_c$, $Z_{cs}$, $P_{c}$ within the frameworks of the chiral effective field theory.
 Their masses, decays, lineshapes, production rates, etc. were reproduced well.
 The $\chi$EFT gives very useful predictions including their spin and flavor partner states, unobserved decay modes, branch ratios, production rates etc, which provide important clues for the future experiments.

 However, the natures of the above exotic candidates have not been pinned down unambiguously.
-From the theoretical perspective, the nonperturbative QCD cannot be solved analytically.
-It is hard to set up the bottom-up theoretical frameworks.
-Meanwhile, the heavy flavor meson and baryons are not available as the scattering target.
+From the theoretical perspective, the nonperturbative QCD cannot be solved analytically. {Except the \textit{ab initio} lattice QCD formalism}, it is still hard to set up the bottom-up theoretical frameworks {with usability and predictive power}.
+Meanwhile, the heavy flavor mesons and baryons are not available as the scattering target.
 The heavy flavor exotica were mainly observed in the complicated reactions or decay processes, which limit the experimental precision.
 Thus, in order to reveal their underlying structures, the joint efforts from the effective field theories, phenomenological models, lattice QCD simulations and more experimental measurements are necessary.
 In the following, we will summarize the wish list to clarify the main puzzles and challenges, focusing on the EFT perspective combining the lattice QCD and experiments.

+\begin{itemize} \item $X(3872)$ \begin{itemize} \item The masses of the $X(3872)$ coincides exactly with the $\xthn$ threshold.
+Such a fine tuning is very {interesting}, which becomes acute when the similar fine tuning appears again in the $T_{cc}$ system. \item The refined measurement of the $X(3872)$ mass with respect to the $\xthn$ threshold {and the precise measurement of the lineshape of $X(3872)\to \xthn$} will be very helpful. {Now, the limiting factor for the mass measurement is the experimental resolution.
+Thus, the measurement needed seems to be possible only at PANDA, once it will be in operation}.

+\item The experimental search of the partner states of the $X(3872)$ in the heavy quark symmetry and SU(3) flavor symmetry will help to explore its inner structure.

+\item It should be figured out what clues the production of the $X(3872)$ in heavy ion collisions can provide regarding its underlying structure. \end{itemize} \item $T_{cc}$ \begin{itemize} \item {The combined investigation and comparison of prompt productions of the doubly charm family, i.e. $T_{cc}^+$, $\Xi_{cc}^{++}$ and $\Xi_{cc}^{+}$ (absent in the present observations) in $pp$ collision may provide the clue to their structures. } \item The similarity of the $T_{cc}$ and $X(3872)$, especially their similar fine tuning, needs to be { understood in an unified framework}.